 Nevertheless I reluctantly ordered two chapatis and egg curry for dinner.
 Every time I had to eat outside I absolutely hated it.
 I was literally surrounded by thousands of of ill people and their relative all the time when I was out in the street or while eating at a dhaba.
 Eating outside meant inviting sickness home with open eyes.
 I began to mentally count when we will get a place where we we will be able to cook our own food.

 The Evil of Having No Understanding

 But it was not all.
 This time both my cousin and Phupha asked me when is your wedding?
 I said there is no wedding.
 (Papa is fighting with gastric cancer).
-We have cancelled and postponed everything for indefinite amount of time.
+We have canceled and postponed everything for the indefinite time.
 So I don’t know.
 I will see.

 Phupha asked I will find a girl for you.
 I must be invited in your wedding and I am not going to the U.S to attend your wedding.